bitcoin-sv-specs/protocol/rpc/GetMiningCandidate.md

 |coinbase decode failed|The supplied coinbase was unable to be parsed|

 Other possible errors can result from the SubmitBlock (BIP22) method in which submitminingsolution ultimately calls upon.

+## License
+Author: Brad Kristensen, nChain Ltd

+Based on the work of: Andrew Stone, Bitcoin Unlimited; Johan van der Hoeven

+This file was previously released under the MIT License which is available in the file [MIT_LICENSE](../MIT_LICENSE).

+In this repository, it has been released under the [Open BSV License](../LICENSE).